mauriceling/nextbiopy/docs/DEVLOP/env_setup.rst

 Build NextBiopy linked to source
 --------------------------------

-Keep rebuilding from source is tedious, though that is the mosted clean way.
+Keep rebuilding from source is tedious, though that is the most clean way.

 In most cases, we can build the source **in-place** without copying everything into ``site-packages``, so it reflects the code change after reloading it.